Azure/osdu-developer/docs/tutorials.md

-# How to deploy and test osdu using Azure Cloud Shell
+# How to deploy and test with Azure Cloud Shell

 This tutorial describe how to deploy OSDU and then test OSDU services using the Azure Cloud Shell